Chuan-Peng-Lab/SBFA_Tutorial/README.md

 # English Information:
-## Sequential Bayes Factor Analysis: An Introduction and Tutorial
+## Sequential Bayes Factor Analysis: An New Method of Balancing Informativeness and Efficiency in Experimental Design

 Authors: Yuan-Rui Zheng, Hu Chuan-Peng